 We couldn’t agree more and are sure that some participants realize this better than others.

-In some market segments, the capacity to integrate with other systems at the edge and in the cloud has already proven to be an essential differentiator, enabling BMS market leaders to increase their presence in these segments.
+In some market segments, the capacity to integrate with other systems at the edge (edge computing) and in the cloud has already proven to be an essential differentiator, enabling BMS market leaders to increase their presence in these segments.

 No doubt, we’ll see similar evolutions with these so-called next-gen smart building application categories: integrations on a technological level or on a business integration level, which requires a strong ecosystem approach and ‘open philosophy.’

 Some of these solutions are also already offered by some of the main BMS players with their IoT-enabled platforms that make it possible to combine solutions that are typical for specific verticals.

 Take the example of asset management solutions in healthcare entities such as hospitals.
 Patient and asset location management, as well as preventive, condition-based and predictive maintenance in a broader asset management approach, is already something offered by healthcare facility experts who are specialized in building management systems at Schneider Electric, for example.